CubiCasa/cubicasa-ios-sdk-example-project/README.md

 The Cubicasa SDK lets you add scanning to your app so you can start creating a floor plan with an iOS device.
 It saves the scan files into a zip file, which your app can upload to the CubiCasa back-end for processing.

 ## Release Notes

+### 2.9.3
+- Added property type (string) to ARKitData.json, set as public var on CubiCapture view controller
+- SDK version and build number in file, to prevent Apple from changing it during app submissions
+- Ceiling warnings adjusted (off for LiDAR, more relaxed for non-LiDAR)
+- Proximity warning overlay shown in scan playback
+- Possible fix for disappearing buttons when using speech recognition
+- Sideways walking reset bug fixed
+- Updated to Swift 5
+- bitcode symbol files now shipped in xcframework
+- Updated 3rd party dependencies (Zip)
+- Bug fixes

 ### 2.8.1
 - Abort scan if ARKit camera transform freezes (rare ARKit bug, but it ruins the scan)